 The South Carolina Governor's School for Science and Mathematics (GSSM) respects the privacy of students, their families, our employees, and visitors.
-When you register with GSSM for any reason and through any website form, we may ask for your name, address, telephone number and email address.
+When you register with GSSM for any reason and through any website form, we may ask for your name, address, telephone number, and email address.
 Applicants to our programs may be asked for extensive information about their education, contact information, and health information.
-We use this information to evaluate qualifications for program participation and to manage the health and safety of students while in our care.
+We use this information to understand applications for program participation and to manage the health and safety of students while in our care.

 In general, GSSM's policies governing the collection and dissemination of personally identifiable information follow the same rules that would apply to an in-person visit to our campus, and are governed by the same state and federal laws that cover such visits.
 In addition, GSSM complies with the Family Educational Records Privacy Act (FERPA) and the Health Insurance Portability and Accountability Act (HIPAA).

-The purpose of the statement is to inform users of this site with regard to the collection and use of personally identifiable information.
-Nothing herein should be construed to, nor does it, create any new or different rights than those available under existing State and federal laws.
+The purpose of the statements on this page is to inform users of this site with regard to the collection and use of personally identifiable information.
+Nothing herein should be construed to, nor does it, create any new or different rights than those available under existing state and federal laws.

 Definition of Personally Identifiable Information

 For the purposes of this statement, "personally identifiable information" means any information relating to an identified or identifiable individual who is the subject of the information.
-This includes information such as names, addresses, social security numbers and credit card numbers.
+This includes information such as names, addresses, and any other information which can be used to distinguish or trace an individual’s identity either directly or indirectly.

 Disclosure of Directory Information

-Photographs of students participating in GSSM events may be published in publications and on our website and social media.
+Photographs of students participating in GSSM events may be published in publications, on our website, and on social media sites that we manage.
 During the registration process, custodial parents and guardians may request that photographs of their student not be published by the school.
-However, even after permission to publish has been withheld, it is possible that incidental images of students participating in programs and sporting events may be published.
-If this happens, the school, when notified, will work with the parent or guardian to either remove the image or edit it so that their student does not appear.
-The school has no control over images of students taken by non-school attendees and published on non-school sites.
+However, even if permission to publish has been withheld, it is possible that incidental images of students appearing with other students who are participating in programs and sporting events may be published by the school.
+If this happens, and only when possible, the school, when notified, will work with the parent or guardian to either remove the image or edit it so that their student does not appear.
+The school has no control over images of students taken by others and published in print or on sites that we do not manage.

 Personally Identifiable Information Not Routinely Collected